learn-co-students/react-updating-state-cb-gh-000/README.md

 Instead of directly modifying the state using `this.state`, we use `this.setState()`.
 This is a function available to all React components, and allows us to let React know that the component state has changed.
-This way the components knows it should re-render, because its state has changed and its UI will most likely also change.
+This way the component knows it should re-render, because its state has changed and its UI will most likely also change.
 Using a setter function like this is very performant.
 While other frameworks like Angular.js use "dirty checking" (continuously checking for changes in an object) to see if a property has